fathela-domm/chat-app/README.md

 # chat-app
-simple chat app in the django rest framework and react js as the front-end
+simple social media chat app in the django rest framework and react js as the front-end